ivanitlearning/AWS-Associate-Courses/SAA-C02.md

   - 90 days move to Archive (Glacier)
   - 180 days move to Deep Archive (Glacier Deep Archive)

-This is good for objects that are unknown their access pattern.
+This is good for objects which have unknown access pattern.

 ### 1.4.10.
 Object Lifecycle Management